MattechLab/sops/docs/debi/data-collection/data-collection_DEBI_protocol.md

 ### Prepare Equipment Outside the Scanner Room

 #### Turn on the projector

+!!! important "If someone is already scanning, ask first if you can switch the projector on already"

 Turn on the Sony projector located in the back room of the scanner room.
 ![projector-e](../../assets/debi_protocol/selected/1-projector-e.png){: style="width: 80%;display: block; margin: 0 auto;"}